In this article

 |Forest fire||The U.S. Forest Service, the Department of the Interior (DOI), first responders, particularly firefighters, FEMA, the Red Cross||Evacuate the area affected, put out the fire, remove or protect against common hazards (such as carbon monoxide poisoning), restore utilities, rebuild as needed|

-|Bomb threat||Private sector security, state and local law enforcement, first responders||Evacuate the area, follow search protocols to locate the threat, preserve the scene for crime investigation|
+|Bomb threat||Private sector security, state and local law enforcement, first responders||Evacuate the area, follow search protocols to locate the threat, preserve the crime scene for investigation|

 Phases of Emergency Management